neowinx/planeteers/README.md

 ![suchi and ma-ti animation](doc/img/suchi-and-matti.gif)

-Every node on the field shoul finally be independently working suchi node should look something like this (image only for reference)
+Every node on the field should be an independently working suchi node that should look something like this (image only for reference)

 ![suchi node prototype](doc/img/esp32-project.jpg)